 8. pH and PPM Testing Tools

 Marijuana plants not only have an optimal temperature to grow…

 It’s ESSENTIAL that you keep the pH levels of your soil or nutrient solution, at an optimal level as well. as well.

 pH refers to the acidity or alkalinity of your soil or nutrient solution.

 Why is this so important?
 Because pH affects:

 - Your soil structure.

-Get your pH wrong and your plants will suffer severe malnutrition and it will be very hard to save a crop of prolonged cases of malnutrition.
+Get your pH wrong and your plants will suffer severe malnutrition.
+It’s very hard to save a crop if it had prolonged malnutrition.

 Either the potency and taste of your buds will SUCK or your plants will flat out die.

 - Hydroponic grow: pH 5.5-6.5 or game over;